danielmiessler/fabric/README.md

 - The optional server-side functionality of `fabric` is called the **Mill**.
 - The optional client-side scripts within `fabric` are called **Looms**.

-## Functionality

-`fabric`'s main function is to make **Patterns** available to everyone in an open ecosystem, i.e., to allow people to share and fork prompts in a transparent, scalable, and dependable way.

-But it also includes two other components that make it possible for AI enthusiasts and developers to _build your own Personal AI Ecosystem_.

-_In other words you can have your own server, with your own copy of `fabric`, running your own specific combination of **Patterns** for your specific use cases._

-Here are the three `fabric` ecosystem pieces, and how they work together.

-- The **Mill** is the (optional) server that makes **Patterns** available.
-- **Patterns** are the actual AI use cases.
-- **Looms** are the modular, client-side apps that call a specific **Pattern** hosted by a **Mill**.

 ## More Documentation